engineyard/ey-docs/pages/database-intro.md

-# Managing your Database on Engine Yard Cloud
+# Managing your database on Engine Yard Cloud

 This section provides information about using <!-- and configuring --> a database in Engine Yard Cloud.